TestCentricity/testcentricity_web/README.md

     $ cucumber -p ipad_pro_93_sim -p landscape

-    NOTE:  Appium must me running prior to executing this command
+    NOTE:  Appium must be running prior to executing this command

 The following command specifies that Cucumber will run tests against a remotely hosted Safari web browser running on an OS X Yosemite